ChrisALee/Infant-Nutrition/client/README.md

 ## Example Project Structure

-This will get updated as the project increases in complexity.
+This might not be the latest version but it should give a good example.

 ```
 // Clientside files should only be in the client folder